ibm-cloud-docs/monitoring/agent/agent_log_level.md

 # Troubleshooting problems with a Sysdig agent
 {: #agent_log_level}

 You can view and analyze the Sysdig agent log file to troubleshoot problems.
-You can configure the log level of a Sysdig agent to configure the level of detail that is written to the Sysdig agent log file.
 {:shortdesc}

 By default, when you deploy a Sysdig agent, the log level is set to `info`.

 Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*.

+You can configure the log level of a Sysdig agent to configure the level of detail that is written to the Sysdig agent log file.
+* Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*
+* The *info* level reports an entry for each aggregated metrics transmission to the backend servers, once per second.
+It also reports entries for any warnings and errors.
+* To get the least number of log entries, set the log level to *error*.
+* To get the full set of available logs, set the log level to *trace*.

 You should set the log level to *info*, *debug*, or *trace* to troubleshoot agent-related issues.
 {: tip}